Non-accessible localizations

 Conversely, suppose that $X$ is $(f \circ g)$-local.
 Let $i : I$.
 We would like to prove that $(f_i)^* : X^{B_i} \to X^{A_i}$ is an equivalence.
 This is a proposition, so we may assume we have $j : J$ with $g(j) = i$.
 Since $f_{g(j)}^*$ is an equivalence by assumption, we are done. \end{proof}

-\begin{defn} The axiom \dfn{sets cover} says that for every type $X$, there merely exists a 0-type $S$ and an epimorphism $S \to X$.
-For a universe $\UU$, we say that \dfn{sets cover in $\UU$} if for every $X : \UU$, there merely exists a 0-type $S : \UU$ and an epimorphism $S \to X$. \end{defn}
+\begin{defn} The axiom \dfn{sets cover} says that for every type $X$, there merely exists a 0-type $S$ and a $(-1)$-connected map $S \to X$.
+For a universe $\UU$, we say that \dfn{sets cover in $\UU$} if for every $X : \UU$, there merely exists a 0-type $S : \UU$ and a $(-1)$-connected map $S \to X$. \end{defn}

 We show in \cref{ss:sSet} that this holds in the simplicial model.

 \begin{prop} Assume that sets cover in $\UU$.
 Then any accessible reflective subuniverse $L$ of $\UU$ can merely be presented as localization with respect to a family in $\UU$ indexed by a set. \end{prop}